The Holy Grail Press

 or buy presents for the secretaries at Christmas.

-And I bet nobody expects him to donate a share of his salary
+to donate a share of his salary

 every year to some pathetic charity,